designasaweapon/PP1-Worksharp-Workshops/README.md

 ![WAVE](readmedocs/waves-grab.png)

-In addition to conducting a WAVE test, I have also assessed my webpage for color contrast accessibility using the [Color Contrast Accessibility Validator](https://color.a11y.com/ "Color Contrast Accessibility Validator").
+In addition to conducting a WAVE test, we also assessed my webpage for color contrast accessibility using the [Color Contrast Accessibility Validator](https://color.a11y.com/ "Color Contrast Accessibility Validator").
 Initially, an error was identified, but we have deeemed the contrast to be sufficient in the design and applies to only one element.

 [Back to top](#contents)